GeneGee/OV-Prognostic-Model-Computational-Pathology/README.md

 ```

 ## 2.2 Segmentation and patching
-*Note: It is important to segment all svs files and divide them into patches, and here I took use of CLAM https://github.com/mahmoodlab/CLAM/tree/master to finish this task*
+*Note: It is important to segment all svs files and divide them into patches, and here I took use of **create_patches_fp.py** and **extract_features_fp.py** from CLAM https://github.com/mahmoodlab/CLAM/tree/master to finish this task*
 *Here I only use default setting in tcga.csv, alternatively you may choose ostu method to achieve a better segmentation result*
 *Different patch size may have very tremendous impacts on downstream model training, here I chose 256X256 pixel size for each patch*
 ```